 Wide open areas without trees shading the house are perfect settings in which to install solar panels, which is a concern for many environmentally concerned buyers who use green building materials.

-Finding skilled craftsman willing to travel might be difficult.
-Some might not show up as promised and may want higher wages to compensate for the distance.
-Transporting building materials and paying for delivery will likely cost more over building a home in the city.
+Finding skilled craftsman who are willing to travel to your location might be difficult.
+Those who are willing will probably charge more to compensate for driving the distance.
+Transporting building materials and paying for delivery will likely cost more than if you built a home in the city as well.

-If you are unfamiliar with an area, it might be a good idea to rent a home first before buying the land and beginning construction.
-As a new resident, you can get to know the community first hand and hear stories from local owners that you won't hear if you pull up in an SUV with a fat wallet in your pocket asking about MLS listings.
+It might be a good idea to rent a home first before buying land and beginning construction, particularly if you're unfamiliar with the area.
+You can get to know the community and hear stories from local owners that you won't necessarily be privy to if you pull up in an SUV with a fat wallet in your pocket, asking about MLS listings.

 Resale value is often softer in the country than the city.
 That's because the pool of potential buyers is smaller.
 If demand is low and supply is high, home prices will be more negotiable.
-As a tenant, you can try to time the real estate market and be ready to buy that parcel of land when it first becomes available.
+As a tenant, you can try to time the real estate market and be ready to buy that parcel of land as soon as it becomes available.